 Local service centers-also called central offices, area service offices, or regional service offices-are established for a variety of reasons.
 Some serve merely as storage locations for the area committee's stockpile of NA books and pamphlets.
 Others fill local literature orders by mail and sell materials over the counter during business hours.
 Some area and regional service offices facilitate the operation of local NA phonelines.
 A few local service centers are large enough that they can make space available for service committee meetings and storage of committee records.
-Some even have special workers available to assist service committees with their projects.
-Regardless of what else they do, local service centers provide the NA community with a physical presence and a public identity, a specific point at which Narcotics Anonymous and the larger community can interact with one another.
+Some even have special workers available to assist service centers provide the NA community with a physical presence and a public identity, a specific point at which Narcotics Anonymous and the larger community can interact with one another.